 Tuesday, September 8, 2015

-1830: CAPITALISM WINS AND ELEGANT FIGHTERS REPLACE PLEBEIANS
+1830: CAPITALISM WINS AND MODISH FIGHTERS REPLACE PLEBEIANS

 LARGE, COLORFUL PAINTINGS INTRODUCE ITS TRIUMPH

-Combattants are well-dressed young men and modish girls whose coiffures require a maid.
+Combattants are modish young men and girls whose coiffures require a maid.

 *For the real fighters, please click.

-• The panel at the entry shows ordinary people in the background, but fashionable women implore a soldier in the foreground:
+• The panel at the entry shows ordinary people in the rear, but fashionable women implore a soldier in the foreground:

-• In the outsize painting with which the exhibit begins, the important figures are Swiss guards or middle class.
-The two workers (in the white shirtsare secondary and we do not see their faces:
+• In the outsize painting with which the exhibit begins, the important figures are Swiss guards or members of the middle class.
+The two workers (in white shirtsare secondary and we do not see their faces:

 • The museum also shows drawings of dainty young women, though all they did was watch royal troops from their salon windows.*